KxSystems/docs/docs/cloud/azure/architecture.md

 An RDB can operate in single or multi-input mode.
-The default mode is single input, in which user queries are served sequentially and queries are queued till an update from the TP is processed (inserted into the local table).
+The default mode is single input, in which user queries are served sequentially and queries are queued until an update from the TP is processed (inserted into the local table).

 In standard tick scripts, the RDB tables are indexed, typically by the